 In essence, portions of the capital asset are transferred from an asset (on the balance sheet) to an expense (on the income statements) as the economic life of the asset is consumed over time.

 Another category of expenses pertains to unusual and non-recurring non-operating expenses.
-These amounts often relate to reduced asset values arising when the reported value of an asset has diminished during the year, either due to market forces (e.g., in the case of marketable securities) or as a result of a loss on sale of an asset (i.e., where the proceeds from the sale are less than the carrying value of the item in the entity's accounting records).
+These amounts often relate to reduced asset values arising when the reported value of an asset has diminished during the year, either because of market forces (e.g., in the case of marketable securities) or as a result of a loss on sale of an asset (i.e., where the proceeds from the sale are less than the carrying value of the item in the entity's accounting records).

 It is often the case that expenses from core activities are segregated from the unusual and non-recurring amounts so that the user of the financial information can more easily evaluate the results from the entity's core operations.